Asymptotics of $\ell_2$ Regularized Network Embeddings: Abstract

 \section{Abstract}

-A common approach to solving tasks, such as node classification or link prediction, on a large network begins by learning a Euclidean embedding of the nodes of the network, from which regular machine learning methods can be applied.
-For unsupervised random walk methods such as DeepWalk and node2vec, adding a $\ell_2$ penalty on the embedding vectors to the loss leads to improved downstream task performance.
-In this paper we study the effects of this regularization and prove that, under exchangeability assumptions on the graph, it asymptotically leads to learning a nuclear-norm-type penalized graphon.
-In particular, the exact form of the penalty depends on the choice of subsampling method used within stochastic gradient descent to learn the embeddings.
-We also illustrate empirically that concatenating node covariates to $\ell_2$ regularized node2vec embeddings leads to comparable, if not superior, performance to methods which incorporate node covariates and the network structure in a non-linear manner.
+A common approach to solving prediction tasks on large networks, such as node classification or link prediction, begins by learning a Euclidean embedding of the nodes of the network, from which traditional machine learning methods can then be applied.
+This includes methods such as DeepWalk and node2vec, which learn embeddings by optimizing stochastic losses formed over subsamples of the graph at each iteration of stochastic gradient descent.
+In this paper, we study the effects of adding an $\ell_2$ penalty of the embedding vectors to the training loss of these types of methods.
+We prove that, under some exchangeability assumptions on the graph, this asymptotically leads to learning a graphon with a nuclear-norm-type penalty, and give guarantees for the asymptotic distribution of the learned embedding vectors.
+In particular, the exact form of the penalty depends on the choice of subsampling method used as part of stochastic gradient descent.
+We also illustrate empirically that concatenating node covariates to $\ell_2$ regularized node2vec embeddings leads to comparable, when not superior, performance to methods which incorporate node covariates and the network structure in a non-linear manner.

-\section{INTRODUCTION}
+\section{Introduction}

-Network embedding methods seek to find a latent representation of the nodes of the network within Euclidean space, in order to facilitate the solution of tasks such as node classification and link prediction by allowing for the use of regular machine learning algorithms designed for Euclidean data.
+Network embedding methods \parencite[see e.g][]{belkin_laplacian_2003,grover_node2vec_2016,perozzi_deepwalk_2014,tang_line_2015,hamilton_inductive_2017,velickovic_deep_2018,hamilton_representation_2017,goyal_graph_2018} aim to find a latent representation of the nodes of the network within Euclidean space, in order to facilitate the solution of tasks such as node classification and link prediction, by using the produced embeddings as features for machine learning algorithms designed for Euclidean data.
 For example, they can be used for recommender systems in social networks, or to predict whether two proteins should be linked in a protein-protein interaction graph.
+Generally, such methods obtain state-of-the-art performance on these type of tasks.